pdx-cs-ai/hw-fourtic/README.md

 The six `rand` problems are from randomly-generated board positions.
-The six `play` problems are positions from real games played with depth-4 negamax.
+The six `play` problems are positions from real computer-vs-computer games.
+(The player played with depth-4 negamax, but that is somewhat irrelevant here.)

-The solutions are:
+The solutions (all 14 evaluated with unlimited depth) are:

     rand-2: X 3
     rand-3: O 0